 The system has a combined apparent magnitude of 4.13

-Science fiction fans will recognize the star by its traditional name, Arrakis (or Alrakis) from Frank Herbert’s Dune series.
-The name is derived from the Arabic word al-Raqis, which means “the dancer.”
+Science fiction fans will recognize the star by its traditional name, Arrakis (formally Alrakis) from Frank Herbert’s Dune series.
+The name is derived from the Arabic word al-Raqis, meaning “the dancer.”

 26 Draconis is a triple star system composed of a spectroscopic double star with an orbital period of 76 years and composite spectral classification G0V.
 The stars belong to the spectral classes F9V and K3V.
 The third star in the system is a red dwarf of the spectral type M1V, separated from the main pair by 12.2 arc seconds.
 The three stars share a common proper motion.
 They are suspected to be members of the Ursa Major Moving Group.
 The system lies some 46 light years from Earth.